-Common Blackjack Mistakes You Should Avoid to Maximize Odds
+Common Blackjack Mistakes to Avoid

 Blackjack, like poker, is a game of skill.
 Computer simulations more than four decades ago mapped out the mathematically correct way to play any hand.